johkoenig/atpl-qrh/010-Air-Law.md

 - Holding for 30 or more minutes
 - Expected Delay for 10 or more minutes
 - Revised time with 5 or more minutes change

+### Longitudonal seperation for aircraft flying on same track

+- Generally: 15 mins
+- When position and speed is known: 10 mins
+- When front a/c speed is >20kt greater: 5 mins
+- When from a/c speed is >40kt greater: 3 mins

+### Wind changes to be reported by ATC

+- Headwind: 10 kts
+- Crosswind: 5 kts
+- Tailwind: 2 kts

 ## 08 - Aeronautical Information Service (AIS)